maelvls/maelvls.github.io/content/2020/migrating-from-gke-to-civo/index.md

 ![Only 2 days left on my GCP 1-year trial](2-days-free-trial.png)

 I had only 2 days to find a plan and migrate everything away from GKE!
+My current setup was only using a single `n1-standard-1` on `us-west-1` and with no network load balancer.
+But that was still around €15 a month and I just didn't want to pay.

+Note that I will still use Google's CloudDNS service for now.

-I chose to migrate to Civo's K3s managed Kubernetes since they are in beta and I really wanted to try K3s.
+I chose to migrate to Civo's managed K3s since they are in beta and I really wanted to try K3s.

 So I went ahead and create a two-nodes cluster: